Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 You can do this a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
 Returning to your true form does not expend a use.

+## Fey Magic
+You know the Subterfuge cantrip.
+Starting at 3rd level, you can cast the Dimension Slip spell with this trait.
+Starting at 5th level, you can cast the Blur spell with this trait.
+Once you cast Dimension Slip or Blur with this trait, you can’t cast that spell with it again until you finish a long rest.
+You can also cast either of those spells using any spell slots you have of the appropriate level.

+Intelligence, Wisdom, or Charisma is your spellcasting ability for these spells when you cast them with this trait (choose when you select this race).

 ## Languages
 You can speak, read, and write Common and one other language of your choice.